ubccr/ccrdocs/pages/hpc/login.md

 Once you've uploaded your SSH public key to your CCR account you will be able to use the SSH protocol to connect to CCR's login nodes.
 Follow these steps:

-1. Open your terminal or Git Bash if you're on Windows and, if you're running a SSH agent as [described above](#using-the-ssh-agent), enter the following:
+1. Open your terminal or Git Bash if you're on Windows and, if you're running a [SSH agent as described above](#using-the-ssh-agent), enter the following:
     ```bash
     ssh [CCRusername]@vortex.ccr.buffalo.edu
     ```

     !!!
 Warning "Not using ssh-agent?"
-        If you're not running a SSH agent [(see above)](#using-the-ssh-agent) you will need to specify the location and filename of your PRIVATE key using the `-i` option in the SSH command and you'll be prompted for your SSH key passphrase.
+        If you're not running a [SSH agent](#using-the-ssh-agent) you will need to specify the location and filename of your PRIVATE key using the `-i` option in the SSH command and you'll be prompted for your SSH key passphrase.
         This is NOT your CCR password.
 This is the passphrase you set when [creating your SSH key pair](#generate-new-ssh-key).
 For example:
         ```bash
         ssh -i /path-to-key/id_ed25519 [CCRusername]@vortex.ccr.buffalo.edu
         Enter passphrase for key 'id_ed25519':